What Is a Botnet?

 A bot is a software program that performs an automated task.
 These tasks are usually repetitive and run without interaction.
 According to CPO magazine, “Bot traffic made up 42.3% of all internet activity in 2021, up from 40.8% in 2020.”

 Many bots are useful, like search engine bots that crawl websites to index content.
 However, in the hands of cybercriminals, bots can be a powerful tool to break into accounts, scrape private information, spread disinformation, infect networks with malware, or carry out attacks.
 And, when linked together into a botnet, they can carry out massive attacks that deal major damage.

-What Is a Bot Herder?
+What is a Bot Herder?

 A bot herder is cybercriminal who infects devices with bots, links the infected devices together into a botnet, and manages the network of infected bots to launch attacks.

-What Are the Types of Botnets
+Types of Botnets

 Bot herders rely on one of two main forms of architecture to manage their botnets.
 The form they select will depend on whether they’re looking for simplicity or security.

 This is the most common type of botnet, and it falls back on the old idiom of the shortest distance between two points being a straight line.

 In a centralised architecture the bot herder has direct lines of communication with each bot.
 This is essentially a client-server model, using a command and control (C&C) server to send commands to each infected device.
 Some bot herders will take things a step further by infecting a server as well, then linking each bot to the infected server before relaying all communication back to the bot herder.

 The centralised model is the simplest way to control a botnet, which also makes it the least secure.
 As all communication is funneled through a central server, if that server fails the bot herder loses control of all their bots.